hdShang/arxiv-daily/docs/cs-LG/2025-06-27/papers/250622557v2-metacipher-a-time-persistent-and-universal-multi-agent-framework-for.md

 ---
 layout: default
-title: MetaCipher: A Time-Persistent and Universal Multi-Agent Framework for Cipher-Based Jailbreak Attacks for LLMs
+title: "MetaCipher: A Time-Persistent and Universal Multi-Agent Framework for Cipher-Based Jailbreak Attacks for LLMs"
 ---

 # MetaCipher: A Time-Persistent and Universal Multi-Agent Framework for Cipher-Based Jailbreak Attacks for LLMs